krupenik/hotspot-b2plus/grammar/2-homework.md

 17. The burglars themselves were no longer there, but they probably had only just left because a cigarette was still burning on an ornamental table.

-18. Probably they heard the lift coming up and ran down the fire escape.
+18. Probably they had heard the lift coming up and had run down the fire escape.

-19. They helped themselves to her whisky too but there was a little left, so she poured herself out a drink.
+19. They had helped themselves to her whisky too but there was a little left, so she poured herself out a drink.

 20. She wondered if they had found her jewellery and rather hoped that they had.

-21. The jewellery was given to her by her husband, who had died some years before.
+21. The jewellery had been given to her by her husband, who had died some years before.

 22. Since his death she hadn't had the heart to wear it, yet she didn't like to sell it.

 23. Now it seemed that fate had taken the matter out of her hands; and certainly the insurance money would come in handy.

-24. I had put the £5 note into one of my books; but the next day it took me ages to find it because I forgot which book I had put it into.
+24. I put the £5 note into one of my books; but the next day it took me ages to find it because I had forgotten which book I had put it into.

 25. A woman came in with a baby, who she said just had swallowed a safety pin.